MBA Curriculum: Preparing to Lead

 Either guided by your career platform or designed on your own, select elective courses that dive deeper into your areas of interest.

 At Olin, we let you drive your curriculum.
-This is where you take charge.
 Base your curriculum on your platform.
 Select classes you're passionate about.
 Each of our platforms gives you breadth and depth into a career.
 And our concentrations help put you on the path to becoming an expert in your field.

 Gain in-depth insight into how consultants solve problems.
 Learn how to look for solutions across a range of functional areas.